Shopify/bootsnap/CONTRIBUTING.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Running Tests on Windows

+### Setup

+1. Ensure you've installed Ruby and the MSYS2 devkit and have ran `ridk enable` in your shell.
+The `ridk enable` command adds make to the path so the compile rake task works.

+1. Open your shell as Administrator (`Run as Administrator`), as the tests create and delete symlinks

+### Running Tests

+> ridk enable
+> bundle install
+> bundle exec rake